Modern Slavery Statement

 Our Structure and Supply Chain

-COOMBES has 95 employees and approximately 150 agency workers, who are predominantly based across south-central England.
+COOMBES has 95 employees, of which 51% are based either in one of our Hampshire offices or our office in Kent, and approximately 150 contingent workers, who are predominantly based across south-central England.
+These workers are made up of sub-contractors, agency workers and consultants, all of whom reside in England.
 COOMBES and its operations are entirely based in the UK.

 Due Diligence